Everything You Need to Know to Take up Stargazing

 Clubbin’"As you get into astronomy it helps to join a club," Sreenivasan said.
 "You get not only the camaraderie from other people that are just starting out but also a lot of clubs, like ours, have telescopes that you can check out for free.
 It's a really great opportunity for people to try out different telescopes, to learn from people, and to find their niche."

 Do your own thingIf this starts to seem like a lot to take on, don’t worry about it.
 This isn’t life or death.
 You don’t have to get formal.
-Until I was writing about stargazing for Thrillist, I just kind of went out when I had the chance and tried to enjoy whatever was available to me.
+Until I was writing about stargazing for Thrillist, I just kind of went out when I had the chance and tried to enjoy whatever was happening up there.
 It's a very casual version of what Sreenivasan is talking about here.
-However, for some people, having no strings attached to your enjoyment of the stars might be the best path into it.
+For some people, having no strings attached to your enjoyment of the stars might be the best path into it.
+Planning a trip around seeing, say, the Perseid meteor shower in August is a great idea, but sometimes you're camping or out in the country without planning to see a particular event.
+It's always a good time to look up to the stars.
+Do it on your own time and in your own way.

 Go outside, look up, enjoy yourself.
 Crack open a beer in your backyard, and imagine what the world is like beyond Earth’s gravity.